 Setting Up LinkedIn Event Ads

-Creating effective LinkedIn Event Ads requires proper setup in both LinkedIn Events and Campaign Manager.
+Creating effective LinkedIn Event Ads requires proper setup in both LinkedIn Events and Campaign Manager, similar to the process outlined in our complete guide to LinkedIn advertising.

 Step 1: Create Your LinkedIn Event